clock menu more-arrow no yes

 Crepeau now has some 30 appearances behind him for the ‘Caps in MLS, and seems certain to add to his 5 full Canadian caps when health, fitness and international football returns.

-A further goalkeeping crisis, with injury to Hasal occurred later in the season, sending former team-mate Evan Bush out west from Montreal to help the Whitecaps, and now with Youssef Dahha working with the Vancouver goalkeepers as coach, there’s quite a Montreal-influenced net-minding community developing at BC Place.
+A further goalkeeping crisis with injury to Hasal occurred, sending former team-mate Evan Bush out west from Montreal to help the Whitecaps, and now with Youssef Dahha working with the Vancouver goalkeepers as coach, there’s quite a Montreal net-minding community developing at BC Place.

-Crepeau was bitterly disappointed to have had his season curtailed, but the announcement of today’s award will provide at least some consolation.
+Crepeau was bitterly disappointed to have had his season curtailed, but today’s award announcement, as Canada’s top ‘keeper for 2020, will provide at least some consolation.

 Painful reminder - Maxime Crepeau grimaces in pain after breaking his left thumb in this game in Florida against Seattle Sounders in July 2020.